-You will wake up with thigh high compression stocki re to wear these for 23 hours a day for the first 6 weeks after surgery on bot the risk for a blood clot.
+You will wake up with thigh high compression stockings on.
+You are to wear these for 23 hours a day for the first 6 weeks after surgery on both legs.
+This helps to limit swelling and the risk for a blood clot.